Should You Invest in Commercial or Residential Property?

 • The broker was right that Grade A commercial yields are higher than residential, but wrong to conflate Grade A office (institutionally owned, RERA-registered, large format) with retail commercial units in mixed-use complexes.
 The latter have volatile vacancy rates and limited secondary market liquidity.

-• The CA was right that residential has lower compliance friction, but the GST implication for commercial rental is manageable and is often borne by the tenant in commercial lease structures.
+• The CA was right that residential has lower compliance friction, but the GST implication for commercial rental is manageable, and often borne by the tenant in commercial lease structures.

 • The REIT-invested friend had identified the most sophisticated answer: for most retail investors, direct commercial property is not the right vehicle for accessing commercial yields.
 REITs are.